tldr-pages/tldr/pages/windows/get-content.md

 `Get-Content -Path {{file_name}}`

-- Limit the number of lines returned by Get-Content o conteúdo de um arquivo limitando o numero de linhas:
+- Limit the number of lines returned by Get-Content:

 `Get-Content -Path {{file_name}} -TotalCount {{number_of_lines}}`